GokulnaathB/MTP/README.md

    - The TC of this approach is O(m*d) and the SC is O(V^2). m = number of edges in the graph, d = maximum of degrees of all the vertices of the graph, and V = maximum of the values of all the vertices.

 3. The DAG Node Iterator approach
+   - This approach is a slight improvement on the Edge Iterator approach.
+In the Edge Iterator, for each edge (u,v) we scan all vertices to find common neighbors.
+And we also end up checking the same triangles multiple times from different edges.
+There's a lot of redundancy involved here and the following will make it make sense.
+   - In DAG Node Iterator approach, we first order the vertices in ascending order based on their degree.
+Then we make a DAG as follows: for each undirected edge (u, v), direct it from the lower ranked vertex to the higher ranked vertex.
+   - Now we count the traingles as follows:
+     ```
+     count = 0
+     for each node u (in order):
+     mark all forward neighbors of u
+        for each forward neighbor v of u:
+           for each forward neighbor w of v:
+               if w is marked:
+                  count++
+     unmark all
+     ```
+     A "forward neighbor" of u means a neighbor that has higher rank than u.